natritmeyer/site_prism/README.md

 #### Testing for Page display

-SitePrism's `#displayed?` predicate method allows for semantic code in your test:
+SitePrism's `#displayed?` predicate method allows for semantic code in your tests:

 ```ruby
 Then /^the account page is displayed$/ do